AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 | Up Flow Velocity| 2mm/s|

 ### Impact of coagulant dosage
-Regarding the effect of coagulants dosage, determining the optimal amount is crutial.
+Regarding the effect of coagulants dosage, determining the optimal amount is crucial.
 Overdosing the coagulant would result in a substantial increase in the amount of generated sludge and a decrease in pH, while a lower dose is generally the cause for the residual metal remaining in treated water[(Ibrahim and Aziz, 2014)](http://www.ijsrpub.com/uploads/papers/IJSRES/IJSRES-2014/Mar/IJSRES-13-111.pdf).
 Increasing the alum dose has been shown to increase NOM removal up to a certain point; however, NOM removal is not significantly improved when adding very high alum dosages, which suggests that some components of NOM are recalcitrant to being removed by coagulant.